PM Modi to give keynote address at News18 Rising India Summit

 Prime Minister Narendra Modi will be the keynote speaker on the first day.
 Day one will also see Sadhguru and Ramdev engaging with the audience, followed by an array of union ministers speaking on their idea of ‘Building India for the Future.’
 The third session on the first day will consist of chief ministers from five states.
 The final session will see PM Modi addressing the audience.

-Meanwhile, BJP president Amit Shah will address the audience on the second day of News18 Rising India presented by Ebix India and powered by YONO SBI by elucidating on their vision for India.
+Meanwhile, BJP president Amit Shah will address the audience on the second day of Ebix India Presents News18 Rising India Summit 2019 Powered by YONO SBI by elucidating on their vision for India.

 The Day Two will witness Union Home Minister Rajnath Singh speaking on his idea of ‘Rising India: The Challenges Within’, followed by four Congress chief ministers for ‘A View From the Other Side.’